 Organizational culture determines values and beliefs which are an integral part of what one chooses to see and absorb.
 It includes a shared perception of reality, regarding how things are and how things should be.
 Furthermore, community and group culture determine the willingness and conditions for knowledge sharing with other members of the organization.
-Knowledge, and knowledge sharing, are thus inseparable from organisational culture.
+Knowledge and knowledge sharing are thus inseparable from organizational culture.

 Wellman essentially describes culture as “the way it is around here.”
 To illustrate the perseverance of organizational culture he presents an interesting allegory: